 Anxiety Treatment: Should You Be Wary of Anxiety Medication?

 Nervousness can feel awful.
-What are the up and downsides of treatment options?
+What are the pro and cons of treatment options?

 The growing awareness of the dangers of taking opioid medications for physical pain gives an important perspective on the downsides of anxiety-pain pills.